Women all around the world are constantly told that if they have a successful career they will have to sacrifice a full home life. This is not true.

 Gillian runs the workshop twice a year from her office in Sydney’s Darlinghurst.
 Only 15 to 20 participants are taken on board each session as Gillian believes this is the best way to provide the kind of focused attention that will drive these women leaders forward.

-For Gillian, it’s the like-minded nature of the women at the sessions that makes the magic happen.
+For Gillian, it’s the like-minded nature of the women at the sessions that make the magic happen.

 “It’s that commonality and connection, and for many it’s also a beautiful networking opportunity,” she says.
 “The workshop is designed for women to get motivated and get disrupted!”